 Before day one, be sure to outline what the student can and can’t do in your clinic.
 Cover:

-• Patient consent and introductions (Let students know that some patients may opt out of having an observer, and model respectful introductions: “This is [name], a pre-optometry student observing today.
+- Patient consent and introductions (Let students know that some patients may opt out of having an observer, and model a respectful introduction: “This is [name], a pre-optometry student observing today.
 Do you mind if they sit in?”)

 Tip: Having a one-pager or welcome email template (such as the one below) can make this process smooth and repeatable.